dankank22/deques-implementation/README.md

 A set of programs implementing LinkedDeques with defined methods and constraints

-Implement our Deque interface in LinkedDeque, subject to the following additional requirements:
+Implemented a Deque interface in LinkedDeque, subject to the following additional requirements:

 -*add, remove*, and *size* must run in constant time (operations must not involve any looping or recursion).
 Note: size is provided for you.
 -*get* must use iteration, not recursion.